SS Minnedosa

 SS Minnedosa was one of a pair of transatlantic steam ocean liners that were built in the United Kingdom, launched in 1917 and operated by Canadian Pacific until 1935.
 Her sister ship was Melita.

 In 1935 Flotte Riuniti Cosulich-Lloyd Sabaudo obtained both ships, renamed them, and converted them into troop ships for the Italian government.
 Minnedosa was renamed Piemonte, and in 1936 passed to Lloyd Triestino.

-In 1942 a Royal Navy submarine torpedoed Piemonte, but she was beached and refloated.
-On 1943 she was damaged in an Allied air raid and then scuttled.
+In 1942, a Royal Navy submarine torpedoed Piemonte, but she was beached and refloated.
+In 1943, she was damaged in an Allied air raid and then scuttled.
 In 1949 she was raised and scrapped.

 Building

-In 1913 Hamburg America Line ordered a pair of liners from Barclay, Curle & Co.
+In 1913, Hamburg America Line ordered a pair of liners from Barclay, Curle & Co.
 Due to the outbreak of the First World War, Canadian Pacific (CP) bought the two partly built ships and had them completed to its specification.

 Barclay, Curle & Co had laid down one of the ships as Medora.
 CP renamed her Minnedosa.
-She was launched in Glasgow as yard number 518 and launched her on 17 October 1917.
-She was then towed to Belfast where Harland & Wolff installed her engines.
+She was built in Glasgow as yard number 518, and launched her on 17 October 1917.
+She was then towed to Belfast, where Harland & Wolff installed her engines.
 Her Harland & Wolff yard number was 464.

 Minnedosa had three screws.
 A pair of four-cylinder triple-expansion steam engines drove her port and starboard screws.
 Exhaust steam from their low-pressure cylinders powered a low-pressure steam turbine that drove her middle screw.
-Between them the three engines gave her a top speed of 16+1/2 kn and cruising speed of 15 kn.
+Between them, her three engines gave her a top speed of 16+1/2 kn and cruising speed of 15 kn.